 I continued with decent results as a junior and 2006 was the first year I run for the Latvian national team in World championships.
 I grasped in as much experience as I could and took little steps towards my dream.
 In 2008 I got my first top 10 results in World championships.
 I finished 9th in middle distance race and it was the best ever result for Latvian back then.
 At that point, my results hit a plateau and a few years later it became clear to me I had to make a big change in my life if I wanted to make it further.
 I was working for a big healthcare company at the time.
 It was a great job with good future opportunities, but somehow, I felt I didn’t quite belong.
 At least not the time.
 At the very beginning of 2012, I decided to quit my job and pursue my dream of being a pro.
 I had some savings and a few small supporters to cover one year of training.
 I didn’t plan much further.
 That was one of the most inspiring and motivating moments in my life.
 Almost everyone around me thought I have gone nuts.
 Becoming a pro athlete at the age of 27, without any major supporters and no contract in the pocket.
 Some said it out loud, some didn’t, but I could feel it in attitude.
 And it was very exciting in a way – walking my own path when everyone around me told to turn around.
 Like invisible force inevitably pulling me towards my decision.
 I sometimes look back and ask myself – what a heck where you thinking?!

 8 months later in Switzerland, I won World champs middle distance gold.
 It was first-ever World champ’s gold medal in the history of Latvian orienteering and also the first one for Baltic states.
 I continued championship with winning the bronze medal in long distance which confirmed my place among best athletes on the planet.
-I made 2012 truly special and married my fiancé Kristine that summer.
-A cherry on top of the cake so to speak.
 2013 was a real test for me.
 Nothing less than a medal was expected from me and I delivered.
 I won another bronze medal in long and was fighting for a medal in middle till the last part of the race where I injured my eye and finished in the 8th spot.
 It felt amazing.
 Like the whole world at my feet.
-I had made it beyond my wildest dreams and there was more to it – our first son Jurgis was born in December.
+I had made it beyond my wildest dreams and there was more to it – my first son Jurgis was born in December.

 2014 was my last successful competition season.
 I finished 5th and 10th in European championships and run top 10 results in the World cup stage.
 I injured my hamstring during the Baltic championships long distance race by stumbling at full speed downhill.
 This episode revealed an old injury I sometimes felt during my most intense training periods, but it never troubled me too much and disappeared once I took it easy for a day or two.
 Now it was a real problem and I tried every possible treatment I could get my hands on.
 Countless strength and core training sessions, stretching, physiotherapy, massage, and medicine.
 You name it!
 Eventually, it became clear that going under the knife was my next option.
 I had my first hamstring surgery at the very beginning of 2017 so I would have enough time to make it back to a normal training schedule before World champs at the beginning of July.